Characterizing active learning environments in physics using network analysis and COPUS observations: Results

-Figure \ref{fig:COPUSISLEWholeCourseLabStudent} shows the COPUS student codes for the whole-class implementation during the lab section.
+{\em Lab COPUS Observations.} Figure \ref{fig:mergedcopus1} (last row, left panel) shows the COPUS student codes for the whole-class implementation during the lab section.
 The majority of the lab course was spent working on the assigned activity (OG).
 Students occasionally raised their hands to ask the instructor a direct question (SQ).
 The instructor spent some time going over midterm instructions, with students listening (L).
 At the end of the day, students cleaned up their stations and prepared to go home (O).
-Figure \ref{fig:COPUSISLEWholeCourseLabInstructor} shows the instructor codes for the lab section of the whole-course ISLE implementation.
+Figure \ref{fig:mergedcopus1} (last row, right panel) shows the instructor codes for the lab section of the whole-course ISLE implementation.
 The instructor spent the majority of the time moving around the room and guiding the activity (MG), and frequently stopped to have extended one-on-one discussions (1o1).
 Some time was spent describing the midterm (Adm), talking with the TA (O), briefly going over a common misconception (Lec), or waiting at the side of the room for a group to raise their hands (W).